Hotel Vancouver (1916)

 The Hotel Vancouver, the second of three by that name, was a 15 storey (77m) Italian Renaissance style hotel built in 1916 by the Canadian Pacific Railway (CPR).
 The architect was Francis S. Swales.

 The hotel closed in 1939, when an arrangement was made with rival Canadian National Railway (CNR) to jointly operate CNR's new hotel, located two blocks away.
 That hotel, which took over the name Hotel Vancouver, is still operating today.
 The 1916 CPR building survived until 1949 when it was demolished by the Eaton's department store chain.

 Famous Guests

-Many famous people stayed at this hotel, including Winston Churchill, Sarah Bernhardt, Babe Ruth, Ethel Barrymore, and Anna Pavlova.
-It was also much loved by the people of Vancouver, who made its rooftop dining room and dance floor, the Panorama Roof, a favourite place for a night out.
+Notable guests of the hotel included Winston Churchill, Sarah Bernhardt, Babe Ruth, Ethel Barrymore, and Anna Pavlova.
+The hotel was also popular among Vancouver residents, who frequented its rooftop dining room and dance floor, the Panorama Roof.

 Structure and Location

 The upstart Canadian Northern wanted to impress the town to further its rivalry with the Canadian Pacific.
 To this end, the east side of False Creek was filled in to expand rail yards and situate a Beaux Arts railway station.
 Once flanked by a much more elaborate Great Northern station, since demolished, the Pacific Central Station still stands today.
 In an agreement with the city, the Canadian Northern promised to build a new hotel.
 However, the First World War and the insolvency of the Canadian Northern Railway delayed the start of the project; the successor Canadian National began construction in 1928.
 The Great Depression delayed the opening of the third Hotel Vancouver until 1939.
 Money to complete the hotel was finally provided by the Canadian government in 1937 as an unemployment relief project in the dark days of the Depression.
 Fearing the market was not large enough for competing hotels, the railways agreed to a joint CP-CN hotel as a condition of the completion.